Opinion | A lawsuit against Google points out a much bigger privacy problem

 The complaints filed in late January by the top enforcers in D.C., Indiana, Texas and Washington allege that the world’s largest search engine told users they could prevent the company from tracking their location in account settings.
 In reality, the data was nonetheless hoovered up by other means.
-The suit also dwells on Google’s employment of “dark patterns” to coerce individuals into picking not the options that best suit them but the options that best suit the business — by hiding opt-outs in mazelike navigation menus, for example, or incessantly nudging a consumer to opt in.
+The suit also dwells on Google’s alleged employment of “dark patterns” to coerce individuals into picking not the options that best suit them but the options that best suit the business — by hiding opt-outs in mazelike navigation menus, for example, or incessantly nudging a consumer to opt in.
 Google argues that its controls are transparent and robust — and its products protective by design.

 So far, the firm has had the better of it before the bench: An Arizona judge earlier this year kicked a similar case to trial for further fact-finding, but in doing so he pointed out that Google’s policies inform users of the company’s data-collection practices.
 Attorneys general are relying on existing consumer protection statutes to police platforms because Congress and most state legislatures have failed to craft rules befitting the surveillance economy that characterizes today’s Internet.
 Yet every case is a reminder of just how necessary and overdue those rules are — especially the comprehensive federal framework that lawmakers have been trying and failing to negotiate for the past few years.